-A similarly simple formula determines the relation between the area of a circle and its radius:
+A similarly simple formula determines the relationship between the area of a circle and its radius:

 If you wish to calculate the properties of a three-dimensional solid, such as a sphere, cylinder or cone, it's best to use our volume calculator.

-You probably noticed that since diameter is twice the radius, the proportion between circumference and diameter is equal to π:
+You have probably noticed that, since diameter is twice the radius, the proportion between the circumference and the diameter is equal to π:

 C/D = 2πR / 2R = π

 This proportion (circumference to diameter) is the definition of the constant pi.
-It is used in many areas, including physics and mathematics.
+It is used in many areas, such as physics and mathematics.
 For example, you can find it in the centrifugal force calculator.